Sagar-Adkhale/Blog-CMS/posts/going-around-nilgiris.md

 ![](/images/uploads/screenshot-2023-05-16-at-3.34.57-pm.png)

 Eventually all drama concluded, and we took off to Ooty but it was already 12 and it was still 25km uphill riding to be finished to Ooty.
-We were lucky to meet two of my friends and colleagues Daniel and babu suresh (Can be seen above in PIC).
-Daniel helped us with stay in the peak season

-Now we reached Ooty around 3.30 pm.
-After refreshing it was already 5pm.
+We were lucky to meet two of my friends and colleagues Daniel and babu suresh (Can be seen above in image).
+We reached Ooty around 3.30 pm, after refreshing it was already 5pm.
 We called a the day off as it was not logical to continue ride to Gudalur which would pass through forest areas.
+Mr Daniel arranged for a night stay in a very beautiful area in Ooty.

 **Day 2**